ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 #### Update a VPN IKE policy

-`ibmcloud pi vpn-ike-policy-update IKE_POLICY_ID  [--name NEW_NAME] [--version VERSION] [--authentication AUTHENTICATION] [--encryption ENCRYPTION] [--dhgroup DH_GROUP] [--presharedkey KEY] [--json]`
+`ibmcloud pi vpn-ike-policy-update IKE_POLICY_ID  [--name NEW_NAME] [--version VERSION] [--authentication AUTHENTICATION] [--encryption ENCRYPTION] [--dh-group DH_GROUP] [--preshared-key KEY] [--key-lifetime SECONDS] [--json]`

 - `IKE_POLICY_ID`: The unique identifier of the VPN IKE policy

 **Options**

-- `--name value`: New name of the IKE Policy
+- `--name value`: New name of the IKE Policy.
+The maximum name length is 47 characters
-- `--version value`: Version number of the IKE Policy
+- `--version value`: Version number of the IKE Policy.
+Valid values are 1, 2.
-- `--authentication value`: Authentication algorithm of the IKE Policy
+- `--authentication value`: Authentication algorithm of the IKE Policy.
+Valid values are none, sha1, md5, sha-256, sha-384.
-- `--encryption value`: Encryption algorithm of the IKE Policy
+- `--encryption value`: Encryption algorithm of the IKE Policy.
+Valid values are 3des-cbc, aes-128-cbc, aes-128-gcm, aes-192-cbc, aes-256-cbc, aes-256-gcm, des-cbc.
+When using aes-128-gcm or aes-256-gcm authentication should be set to 'none'.
-- `--dhgroup value`: DH group number of the IKE Policy
+- `--dhgroup value`: DH group number of the IKE Policy.
+Valid values are 1, 2, 5, 14, 19, 20, 24.
-- `--presharedkey value`: Preshared key used in this VPN connection
+- `--presharedkey value`: Preshared key used in this VPN connection.
+The key length must be even.
+- `--key-lifetime value`: Key lifetime of the IKE policy in seconds.
+Valid range is 180 to 86400 seconds.
 - `--json`: Format output in JSON

 ---